Chesterville, Ontario: Early militia

-In 1842, the Dundas Militia was again reorganized into three battalions, the 3rd Battalion serving Winchester and Mountain Townships, and finally in 1852 into four battalions, the 4th (Winchester) Battalion serving Winchester Township and headquartered in Chesterville.
+In 1842, the Dundas Militia was again reorganized into three battalions, the 3rd Battalion serving Winchester and Mountain Townships with No.2, No.3, and No.8 companies located in Winchester township.
+Finally in 1852 the Dundas Militia was separated into four battalions, the 4th (Winchester) Battalion serving Winchester Township and headquartered in Chesterville under Lt-Col. Jacob Brouse.

 With the passage of the Militia Act of 1855, the counties of Leeds, Dundas, Stormont and Glengarry became part of Military District No. 2, and in the militia report for 1859, the 4th (Winchester) Battalion, Dundas Militia was commanded by Lt-Col. J.P.
 Crysler.
+From 1857 to 1862, No.3 Company under Capt.
+George Fitchell, No.5 Company under Capt.
+Giles Bogart, and No.8 Company under Capt.
+William Munro were located in and around the village of Chesterville.

 Village founder George Hummel was appointed an Ensign in the 4th Dundas in 1853, promoted to Lieutenant in 1855, and retired in 1858.
 Another village founder, Thomas Armstrong, was appointed a Lieutenant in the battalion in 1847, with his son John appointed as an Ensign.

 In September 1857, a group of villagers petitioned the Adjutant General of the Militia to raise a local volunteer company of 50 men in Chesterville.
 The Volunteer Rifle Company of Winchester was proposed and John McCuaig was appointed Captain, George Ford as Lieutenant, and William Garvey as Ensign.
 In November, McCuaig was replaced by John Capell as Captain, and Francis Blakely was appointed Surgeon.
 By 1858 however the company’s petition was rejected due to lack of open positions for militia companies.
 The men in the district would continue to serve in the sedentary 4th Battalion.

-Militia officer lists for the 4th (Winchester) Battalion from the 1850s and 1860s include some early Chesterville district settlers: